Erbolat Dosaev: Minister of National Economy (2012–2016)

-Dosaev was appointed to head the Economic Development Ministry in September 2012.
+Dossaev was appointed to head the Economic Development Ministry in September 2012.

-As the Minister of Economic Affairs, Dosaev oversaw a project to expand the production capacity of TengizChevroi (TCO), Kazakhstan's largest oil producer.
-In late December 2015, Dosaev informed the parliament that he expected the project to cost US$30 billion.
+As the Minister of Economic Affairs, Dossaev oversaw a project to expand the production capacity of TengizChevroi (TCO), Kazakhstan's largest oil producer.
+In late December 2015, Dossaev informed the parliament that he expected the project to cost US$30 billion.
 Officials had announced early the same year that they were working with TCO to lower the cost from an estimated US$38 billion.
 The aim of the project is to increase oil production from 27 million tonnes in 2015 to 38 million tonnes by 2021.

-In late 2015, Dosaev announced numerous agricultural reforms including changes to farm subsidies, improved crop insurance, and the introduction of electronic receipts designed to make the grain industry more efficient and profitable.
-Dosaev said, "The agrarian sector should become one of the key drivers of future economic growth in Kazakhstan.
+In late 2015, Dossaev announced numerous agricultural reforms including changes to farm subsidies, improved crop insurance, and the introduction of electronic receipts designed to make the grain industry more efficient and profitable.
+Dossaev said, "The agrarian sector should become one of the key drivers of future economic growth in Kazakhstan.
 Throughout 2016, drawing the experience of Australia and Brazil … the main focus of the development of agriculture will be stimulated by the creation of infrastructure and the integration of new technologies."
 His proposals were made amid an economic slowdown due to low oil prices; as the Kazakh government responded with measures designed to diversify the country's economy.

-Dosaev has advocated reducing government interference in the economy.
+Dossaev has advocated reducing government interference in the economy.
 In February 2016 he stated, "As concerns issues related to the state's large share in the economy: you know about this, the work on privatization and denationalization starts in March, and the goal set to us by the president is to reduce the government sector's presence in the economy to 15% by 2020.
 Therefore, the government, and also the national holdings and companies, are working today to prepare for privatization and denationalization."

-Dosaev resigned from his post as Economic Affairs Minister in early May 2016 after public protests against the proposed bill that would have allowed foreigners to rent farmland for limited periods of time.
-Dosaev defended the legislation; stating: “The new norms in the land code are indispensable and required and correspond to international practice."
+Dossaev resigned from his post as Economic Affairs Minister in early May 2016 after public protests against the proposed bill that would have allowed foreigners to rent farmland for limited periods of time.
+Dossaev defended the legislation; stating: “The new norms in the land code are indispensable and required and correspond to international practice."
 President Nazarbayev also defended the proposed law and said that the protests were driven by "misinformation".